MorganKryze/ConsoleAppVisuals/docs/introduction/index.md

 # Getting Started

-This is the introduction to the project.
-It should contain a brief description of the project and its purpose.
-It should also contain a brief description of the documentation and its purpose.
+This section is mad for you to understand how to install, setup and use the ConsoleAppVisuals library.
+We will guide you into the creation of your first project and how to use the library to add visual elements to your console application.

+## Installation